Overview

 Accreditation status: The program in orthodontics and dentofacial orthopedics is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements”.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
 The Commission’s web address is: http://www.ada.org/en/coda.
 The Commission on Dental Accreditation has accredited the program in orthodontics and dentofacial orthopedics.
 However, accreditation of the program does not in itself constitute recognition of any dental specialty status.

-National Boards: Applicants must have successfully passed the INBDE - Integrated National Boards Examination or both NBDE Parts 1 and 2 of the National Board Dental Examination by the program application deadline.
+National Boards: Applicants must have successfully passed the INBDE - Integrated National Boards Examination or both NBDE Parts 1 and 2 of the National Board Dental Examination by the Match Deadline.

 State Licensure: Residents must be eligible for state licensure by program start date.